The Personio People Manual

 Fringe Benefits That Make A Measurable Difference

-The number of fringe benefits an organization can offer is practically endless — free food, onsite childcare, personal travel reimbursement, time off for volunteering, company cars, extra vacation, public transport subsidies, to name but a few.
+The number of fringe benefits an organisation can offer is practically endless — free food, onsite childcare, personal travel reimbursement, time off for volunteering, company cars, extra vacation, public transport subsidies, to name but a few.
 They all have advantages, depending on the needs of employees.

 That is why companies looking to add or revamp their current benefits portfolio should start at the source.
 Survey employees to see which perks matter most to them, and build a benefits program from there.